lewagon/dotfiles/02-OOP/02-OO-Advanced/01-Dog-inheritance/README.md

 p german_shepherd.bark # => "woof woof"
 ```

-NOTE: do not add any code within the BODY of the `GermanShepherd` class!
+NOTE: do not add any code within the body of the `GermanShepherd` class!

 ## Key learning points